icebreakerone/ib1-technical-docs/docs/metadata.md

 ## Metadata File Structure

-The metadata is a standard DCAT Catalog entry.
+The metadata is a standard [DCAT](https://www.w3.org/TR/vocab-dcat-3/) RDF file representing one or more sources of data.

-**NOTE**: The examples below use [YAML](glossary.md#term-YAML-Ain-t-Markup-Language) format for compactness and increased readability.
+**NOTE**: The examples below use [Turtle](https://www.w3.org/TR/turtle/) format for compactness and increased readability.
 Data providers may present this information either in [YAML](glossary.md#term-YAML-Ain-t-Markup-Language) or in [JSON](glossary.md#term-Javascript-Object-Notation) form.

 The overall structure of the metadata file is a list of objects, each of which has the following structure: